≡ Menu

 [Update: The book was published April 2, 2020; more information here.]

-As noted in previous posts,1 in 2005 I published International Investment, Political Risk, and Dispute Resolution: A Practitioner’s Guide, co-authored with Noah D. Rubins, an American international arbitration attorney in Paris.
+As noted in previous posts, (( Preface and Introduction to International Investment, Political Risk, and Dispute Resolution: A Practitioner’s Guide and New Publisher, Co-Editor for my Legal Treatise, and how I got started with legal publishing. )) in 2005 I published International Investment, Political Risk, and Dispute Resolution: A Practitioner’s Guide, co-authored with Noah D. Rubins, an American international arbitration attorney in Paris.
 The text has been widely adopted, well-received, and critically praised.
 For example:

 “The book is a tour de force.
 Rubins & Kinsella have written a first-rate study of one of the most vital areas of international law today.
 Notwithstanding its subtitle (“A Practitioner’s Guide”), scholars as well as practicing attorneys will find this an invaluable guide to understanding the multifaceted adjudicatory regime for cross-border investment disputes.”